 What is Mad Flow?

 Essentially Mad Flow is a series of repeatable tasks that automatically appear as tickets inside your scrum table.
 By framing the workflow in a way that encourages users to perform tasks in alignment with standards and regulations.
 And do it in the right order.
 The end goal was to eliminate cognitive biases and put all teams on the same page.

 A ticketing managing system is common in agile companies.
-But most of the time users create to-do lists based on their personal experience or by asking help from mentors.
+But most of the time, users create to-do lists based on their personal experience or by asking their mentors for help.